Asian Americans in arts and entertainment: Films with Asian-American leads

 To All The Boys I've Loved Before is a 2018 romance film directed by Susan Johnson based on the novels by Jenny Han and released by Netflix on August 17, 2018.
-The film centers around Lana Condor and Noah Centineo.
+The film stars Lana Condor and Noah Centineo.
+The critical success of the film led to two sequels, To All the Boys: P.S.
+I Still Love You (2020) and To All the Boys: Always and Forever (2021) alongside a spin-off series titled XO, Kitty.

-Shang-Chi and the Legend of the Ten Rings is a 2021 superhero film directed by Destin Daniel Cretton starring Chinese-Canadian Simu Liu in the titular role and Awkwafina.
-The film revolves around Liu's character banished to San Francisco before being called back by his father for a final mission.
+Shang-Chi and the Legend of the Ten Rings is a 2021 superhero film directed by Destin Daniel Cretton starring Chinese-Canadian Simu Liu in the titular role alongside Awkwafina, Tony Leung, and Michelle Yeoh.
+The film revolves around Shang-Chi, who abandons his father Wenwu (Leung) and his terrorist organization, the Ten Rings, living a normal life in San Francisco before being called back by his father for a final mission.

 Everything Everywhere All at Once is a 2022 absurdist comedy-drama film co-directed by the Daniels starting Michelle Yeoh, Stephanie Hsu, and Ke Huy Quan.
-The film centering around Yeoh's character travelling through dimensions to fight prime evil Jobu Tupaki while resolving her relationship with her alienated daughter (Hsu's character).
+The film centers around Evelyn Wang (Yeoh) travelling through dimensions to fight prime evil Jobu Tupaki while resolving her relationship with her alienated daughter Joy (Hsu).

+Joy Ride is a 2023 comedy film directed by Adele Lim.
+The film follows Audrey Sullivan (Ashley Park), Kat Huang (Stephanie Hsu), Lolo (Sherry Cola) and Deadeye (Sabrina Wu) as they go on a hilarious adventure.

+Quiz Lady is a 2023 comedy film directed by Jessica Wu.
+The film follows the lives of two sisters starring Sandrah Oh and Awkwafina.

+The Half of It is a 2020 coming of age film directed by Alice Wu.
+The film follows a closeted Chinese-American teenager who secretly writes love letters to her crush, while credit is given to a classmate who is interested in the same girl.
+The film stars actress Leah Lewis.

 Theater

+1950s

 The musical Flower Drum Song was based on the 1957 novel, The Flower Drum Song, by Chinese-American author C. Y. Lee, which in turn was based on the San Francisco nightclub Forbidden City that was popular for military men in transit during World War II.
 Rodgers and Hammerstein adapted it into a musical produced on Broadway in 1958 and on film in 1961, and both starred a number of Asian American actors.
 Largely remembered for the hit song "I Enjoy Being A Girl", it would not be produced with an all-Asian American cast until a 2002 Broadway revival.

+The 1958-1959 Broadway production of The World of Suzie Wong was based on the 1957 novel of the same name.
+It starred France Nuyen (born France Nguyễn Vân Nga) and William Shatner, and featured Mary Mon Toy.
+It later became the British-American feature film The World of Suzie Wong (1960) with Nancy Kwan as Suzie Wong.
+Ms. Nuyen would go on to portray Dr. Paulette Kiem on the 1980s television series St. Elsewhere (1986–1988).